interknighterrant/FigletPlasma6/README.md

+# About
+This widget uses the command line utilty figlet to create ASCII art versions of text you enter.
+The **Line Prefix Characters** option was added to easily use the ASCII art as comments for coding.

 # Requirements
 - KDE 6.0 + (tested on Arch with KDE 6.5.3)
 - package *figlet* (see package manager, should be called figlet in there)